Purging disorder: Risk factors

+Some of the risk factors include dieting, thin-ideal internalization and body dissatisfaction.

 Genetic

 The heritability of some eating disorders has been well established, but to date there are no documented family studies of purging disorder to understand the familial nature of purging disorder.

 Diagnosis

 The DSM-5 is used as a reference to diagnose Purging Disorder.
 A patient with Purging disorder will be diagnosed with other specified feeding or eating disorder.

 Complications

 Purging behaviors, specifically self-induced vomiting and laxative use are associated with the following medical complications: